 Trelleborg is a port city located in Scania (Sweden), with population around 30,000.
-It is also Sweden's southernmost town, and one of Scandinavia's most important ferry ports on Baltic Sea.
+It is also Sweden's southernmost town, and one of Scandinavia's most important ferry ports serving car and passenger ferries in Baltic Sea.

-Trelleborg Harbour is strategicaly positioned at the southernmost peak of Scandinavian peninsula.
-The port's first ferry route to Germany was inaugurated in 1897, replaced in 1909 by the train-ferry connection to Sassnitz (Rugen Island) as part of the Malmo-Berlin route.
+Trelleborg Harbour (hafen) is strategicaly positioned at the southernmost tip of Scandinavian peninsula.
+Port's first ferry route (to Germany) was inaugurated in 1897.
+It was replaced in 1909 by the train-ferry line to Sassnitz (Rugen Island) as part of the Malmo-Berlin route.

-In 1962 (during the USSR / Soviet Union times), a longer car ferry Sweden-Germany service was opened to Travemunde (Lubeck) by the ferry company TT LINE After 1989, in Port Trelleborg was built the Kontinentbron ferry terminal serving all ferries linking from here Sweden with Germany and Poland.
+In 1962 (during the USSR / Soviet Union times), a longer car ferry service Sweden-Germany was opened to Travemunde (Lubeck) by the German company TT LINE.
+After 1989, in Port Trelleborg was built the Travemundebron ferry terminal serving all ferries linking from here Sweden with Germany (Travemunde, Rostock) and Poland (Swinoujscie).
 There are three main ferry companies operating between Trelleborg and:

 - Germany - Travemunde (TT-Line), Rostock (TT-Line, Stena Line), Sassnitz (Stena Line)